jianhuayang/ExperienceDay/README.md

 ## A step-by-step tutorial

-In this section you have 2 small tasks to achieve, each of which will last about 15 minutes.
+In this section, you have 2 small tasks to achieve, each of which will last about 20 minutes.
 If you get stuck at any time, put your hands up and someone will help you.
 I assume you all know something about programming.
-If not, let one of us know.
+If not, let us know.

 ### Task 1: start a project from template